All About Fabric and Apparel Patternmakers

 Fabric and Apparel Patternmakers who work in New York, California, or Washington, make the highest salaries.

-How much do Fabric and Apparel Patternmakers make in different U.S. states?
+How much do Fabric and Apparel Patternmakers make in each U.S. state?

 What Tools do Fabric and Apparel Patternmakers Use?